 Yixian Zheng was born in Chongqing, China.
 She went to school on the campus of Chongqing University, where her parents were faculty.
 The end of the Cultural Revolution brought about a radical change in Zheng's education.
 She entered Sichuan University and soon became interested in cell biology.
 Encouraged by her father, who was a visiting professor at University of Akron, Zheng applied to Ohio State University's graduate program.
 She worked in Berl R. Oakley's laboratory; her graduate thesis focused on gamma tubulin and centrosome function.
 Zheng took a postdoc in Bruce Alberts's laboratory at University of California, San Francisco, where she continued research on centrosome function and purification of the gamma tubulin complex.
 She then accepted a position at the Carnegie Institute, where she is today.

 Yi Zhong was born in Ji Shou, Hunan Province.
-When he was eight the Cultural Revolution reassigned his parents; he was sent to live with his grandparents.
+When he was eight, the Cultural Revolution reassigned his parents; he was sent to live with his grandparents.
 After high school he was assigned to a farm.
 He heard about the 1976 Tiananmen Square protesters on a radio he had built himself.
 College entrance exams were reinstituted, and Yi was accepted at Tsinghua University, where he was assigned to study nuclear engineering.
 He met Mu-Ming Poo, who recommended Yi to Chun-Fang Wu at the University of Iowa.
 Yi suffered severe culture shock when he arrived, marveling at the freedom to determine his own future.
 After finishing his PhD he set up a lab at Cold Spring Harbor Laboratory.
 He visits China regularly, planning to start a parallel lab there.

 Z. Hong Zhou was born in China the year before the Cultural Revolution.
 At the end of the Cultural Revolution, China committed itself to science and Zhou's father spent a month's salary on a set of science books for Zhou to encourage his education.
 When he was fourteen, Zhou went to high school at a boarding school away from his village, not returning to his home for over a year.
 With an interest in high-energy physics, he attended University of Science and Technology of China in Hefei.
 He received a master's under Lienchao Tsien, conducting research using cyclotron radiation imaging, then attended graduate school at Baylor College of Medicine in Houston, Texas.
 He is now at University of Texas Medical Center, studying viruses using structural and computational biology.

-Bruno Zimm in his oral history recalls growing up in Woodstock, New York. where he had a growing fascination with science.
-Zimm undertook both undergraduate and graduate studies at Columbia University, where he recalls faculty, curricula, adn the effect of World War II on the research activities.
+Bruno Zimm recalls growing up in Woodstock, New York. where he had a growing fascination with science.
+Zimm undertook both undergraduate and graduate studies at Columbia University, where he recalls faculty, curricula, and the effect of World War II on research activities.
 In 1944, Zimm transferred to Brooklyn Polytechnic Institute to work on a wartime project on the degradation of polyvinyl chloride.
 Here he started his study of the theory and practice of the light scattering of polymer solutions, which he continued at the University of California, Berkeley.
 Later, Zimm moved to the General Electric laboratories at Schenectady, where he further developed his studies of dynamic methods for the investigation of polymer solutions.
 A short time as a visiting professor at Yale University rekindled his interests in biological polymers, especially DNA.
 At the University of California, San Diego, Zimm continued instrumental research as well as his theoretical interests.
 The interview closes with Zimm reflecting on the changes in polymer science over the duration of his career, and he comments on educational opportunities in this discipline.

 Kai Zinn was born in Berkeley, California, but grew up in Los Alamos, New Mexico.
 He attended the University of California, San Diego, where Paul Saltman inspired him to study chemistry.
-During his last year in college Zinn worked on an independent study with Jack Kyte.
+During his last year in college, Zinn worked on an independent study with Jack Kyte.
 After graduation Zinn had planned to travel, but broke his leg while at Yosemite and ended up at Kyte's lab for the summer.
 Kyte persuaded Zinn to attend Harvard for his PhD.
 There he worked on SV40 in Mark Ptashne's lab.
 Zinn joined Tom Maniatis's lab to work on interferon, then moved to Corey Goodman's lab.
 After finishing postdocs at Stanford and Berkeley, he accepted a job at California Institute of Technology, where he is now an associate professor.